Naguissa/uMessagesBrokerLib/README.md

-# Arduino (and standard C) tiny and cross-device compatible hexadecimal coding/decoding library.
+#  Arduino (and standard C) tiny and cross-device compatible messaging system library.

 ## What is this repository for?